kimwalisch/primesieve/README.md

 primesieve is written in C++03, it compiles with every standard compliant C++ compiler and runs on both little-endian (x86) and big-endian (PowerPC, SPARC) CPUs.
-The parallelization is implemented using OpenMP 2.0 or later. primesieve has been optimized for CPUs with 15 or more integer registers, so if you have a x86-64 CPU make sure to use a 64-bit version of primesieve (i386 has only 8 registers).
+The parallelization is implemented using OpenMP 2.0 or later.

 ### Build instructions
 Please download the latest release tarball from